nittaya1990/tensorflow/tensorflow/tools/dist_test/README.md

 container cluster with the first three environment variables, in that order.
 The environment variable "TF_DIST_GCLOUD_KEY_FILE_DIR" is a directory in which the JSON service account key file named "tensorflow-testing.json" is located.
-You can use the flag "--setup_cluster_only" to perform only the cluster setup step and skip the testing step:
+You can use the flag "--setup-cluster-only" to perform only the cluster setup step and skip the testing step:

-    ./remote_test.sh --setup_cluster_only
+    ./remote_test.sh --setup-cluster-only

 **3) Run the test suite on an existing k8s TensorFlow cluster**